Critter Science

 But wait, there’s more on the American marten!

 6.)
-The American marten is solitary; only coming into contact with other martens to fight for territory and to breed.
+American martens are solitary; only coming into contact with other martens to fight for territory and to breed.

 7.)
 Martens are polygynous (mate with more than 1 female).